 Piazza del Plebiscito

 Begin your day in the grandest square in Naples, the Piazza del Plebiscito.
 In stark contrast to the rest of Naples, which is famed for its tight, narrow streets, the piazza provides you with a large open space that is glorious on a sunny day.
-At one end of the piazza, with a curved colonnade either side, is the Basilica of San Francesco that was built to mimic Rome’s Pantheon.
+At one end of the piazza, with a curved colonnade either side, is the Chiesa di San Francesco that was built to mimic Rome’s Pantheon.
 Walk inside this goliath of a building and admire the huge columns and the spherical dome that sits on top.

 On the other side of the piazza is the Royal Palace of Naples.
 This lavish palace doubles as a museum, exhibiting decadent tapestries, furniture, paintings and frescoes that formed a part of the Royal apartments.
 As you enter, you’ll be greeted by the sweeping staircase of honour that was built in 1651 by Picchiatti and was decorated by Genoese in 1837.
 To the north of the palace is an incredible garden that was created in 1841.
 If you love to explore Italy’s opulent past, then a tour around this site is for you.